Journal or Book Title

 Transportation Research Board of the National Academies

 Burke, Neil A.; Maze, Thomas H.; Crum, Michael R.; Plazak, David J.; and Smadi, Omar G., "Dedicated Truck Facilities as Solution to Capacity and Safety Issues on Rural Interstate Highway Corridors" (2007).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 19.